ShaneMcC/AoCBench/README.md

 ## Repo Requirements
 A repo that conforms to the following behaviour should just work "out of the box" with a `Participant` that consists of just a `getName()` and `getRepo()` configuration.
+Most bits can be changed with the additional functions mentioned above.

   - Days are stored in directories named `1`, `2`, ... `24`, `25`
   - Input file for each day is stored as `input.txt` within the appropriate directory (eg `1/input.txt`)